mzur/kirby-uniform/docs/upgrade-guide.md

 The email snippets of the [EmailAction](actions/email) are now replaced by Kirby's native [email templates](https://nnnnext.getkirby.com/docs/guide/emails#plain-text).
 Just move your old email snippets to the email template directory and rename the key in the email action options array from `snippet` to `template`.

-Form fields are directly accessible in email templates, as shown in the Kirby documentation.
-However, the `$data` and `$options` arrays are still there to provide backwards compatibility.
-You can update your email templates for better readability, though:
+Form fields are now directly accessible in email templates, as shown in the Kirby documentation.
+However, the old `$data` and `$options` arrays are still there as `$_data` and `$_options` to provide an easier upgrade path.

+You can update your email templates for better readability, though.

 Uniform v3 / Kirby 2: